-Lee Drutman was mentioned in a Washington Post discussing the challenges of a new political party such as the newly formed: Forward Party.
+Lee Drutman was cited in a Washington Post piece on the challenges of the newly formed Forward Party.

 Political scientists such as Lee Drutman have advocated some reforms that could really change the game.
 Some include fusion parties, in which different parties could nominate the same candidate for office; proportional representation, in which the share of votes a party gets translates roughly to their share of legislative seats; and multi-member congressional districts, in which, for instance, all of Colorado would vote for eight at-large members of Congress.
 Even if a party only got 30 percent of the votes, it could still win 30 percent of seats in a legislature, giving it real influence.
 Changes like these would create some value in voting for, and running with, an alternative party.

 But something else is necessary: a party that stands for, well, something.
 Do its members want guns to be easier or more difficult to obtain?
 Do they think the social safety net should be more generous or less?
 Should the United States commit more to fighting climate change at the global level or double down on using fossil fuels while it can?